contactandyc/another-c-library/2_timing.md

 warning: initializing 'char *' with an expression of type 'const char *' discards qualifiers
 ```

-To avoid such a warning, you can either change the type of p to const char * or you can cast s to char *.
+To avoid such a warning, either change the type of p to `const char *` or cast s to `char *`
 ```c
 char *p = (char *)s;
 ```

-Imagine you have a function which will print the value of variables of different types such as the following.
+Imagine you have a function that will print the value of variables of different types such as the following.

 Code found in <i>illustrations/2_timing/1_timer</i>